loggin-js/loggin-js/README.md

 Please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-### Versioning <!-- omit in toc -->
-We use [standard-version](https://github.com/conventional-changelog/standard-version) to manage releasing and CHANGELOG generation (with semver and [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/)) using [@conventional-changelog/standard-version](https://github.com/conventional-changelog/standard-version).
-For the versions available, see the [tags on this repository](https://github.com/loggin-js/loggin-js/tags).

 ### Contributors ✨
 *Initial work* by [nombrekeff](https://github.com/nombrekeff)